keelancook/missions-center/cgcs-staff-information/github-flowchart.md

 1. For Students: This page is the top page for students overall.
    1. Great Commission Pathways: This page introduces visitors to pathways and enables them to navigate between the choices.
       1. International Missions
+         1. International Missions FAQ
       2. North American Church Planting
       3. Replanting/Revitalization
    2. Mission Trips: This page introduces students to mission trip documentation and enables them to navigate between the subpages.
-      1. Mission Trips >> Student Expectations
+      1. Student Expectations
-      2. Mission Trips >> Student FAQ
+      2. Student FAQ
+      3. Application Checklist
    3. Student Degrees: This page is the introductory/landing page for missions degrees.
 There will be FAQs and other generic advice on pursuing degrees.
-      1. Mission Degrees
+      1. Mission Degrees Information
       2. Mission Degrees FAQ
    4. Student Practicums: This page introduces students to the idea of practicums, gives FAQs, and offers available opportunities.
       1. Practicum FAQ